palak-b19/Assembler_Simulator/README.md

     - `FLAGS` is a valid register name
     - `mov reg1 FLAGS` is the only valid  instruction involving FLAG register.

+# Project Overview

+`automatedTesting`: This folder contains

+the sample test cases provided by the evaluator: tests/ the grading script: src the run file: run

+`Simple-Assembler`: This folder contains

+Python programme which gives stdin and stdout and is used for automated testing:- main.py Python programme that reads from read.txt and writes output in write.txt:- readable.py Python programme that contains basic decimal-binary conversion functions which are used at many instances in the assembler:- CONVERTME.py

+`SimpleSimulator`: This folder contains

+Python program which takes the binary output from Simple-Assembler/main.py and contains the main programme for execution of each instruction in class ee (execution engine) and the flow of simulator execution and gives the required output in stdout:- main.py
+MEM.py contains the class for program memory and all the memory functions required RF.py contains the class for register data and all the register accessing function required PC.py contains the class for program counter and all the program counter operations required opcodes.py contains all the dictionaries for opcodes and registers and their binary address equivalents Python programme that contains basic decimal-binary conversion functions which are used at many instances in the simulator:- CONVERTME.py

 # Assembly Language Compiler